FAQ's for Adult Undergraduate and Graduate Students

 Alcohol is not permitted before or during the Commencement exercises and will be confiscated if brought to the ceremony.
 Please advise all guests of this policy.
-Graduates participating in the Commencement ceremony will be required to sign a statement to acknowledge that they understand the College's alcohol policy.
-These statements will be available on Thursday, May 22, between the hours of 4:30 - 7:00 p.m. (during line-up card distribution).
+Graduates participating in the Commencement ceremony will be required to sign a statement to acknowledge that they understand the College's alcohol policy in order to obtain their line-up card on Thursday, May 21.

 Will my guests be able to take pictures during the ceremony?